IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

 Big Data Support
 ================

-Big data support is highly experimental, but now that we have your attention, please get in touch if you're interested in kicking the tires on this feature!
-For ways to contact us, please see "Getting Help" in the :doc:`intro` section.
+Big data support is highly experimental.
+Eventually this content will move to the Installation Guide.

 .. contents:: |toctitle|
         :local: